Alfresco/docs-alfresco/sync-service/latest/install/options.md

     Deleting these directories forces Tomcat to read the edited WAR files when Alfresco is restarted.

-4. Review the `autoStart` properties in your alfresco-global.properties file to ensure that the events and messaging subsystems are not set to start automatically.
+4. Review the `autoStart` properties in your `alfresco-global.properties` file to ensure that the events and messaging subsystems aren't set to start automatically.

-    Uninstalling the AMP file removes any settings applied by the Sync Service repository module, however you should review custom `autoStart` properties to check that they are set to `false`:
+    Uninstalling the AMP file removes any settings applied by the Sync Service repository module, however you should review custom `autoStart` properties to check that they're set to `false`:

     ```bash
     events.subsystem.autoStart=false